Foods You Should Never Ever Freeze

 Icy Mistakes

 Sure, the freezer helps you extend the life of foods and beverages, a bonus in these tough economic times.
 But there are a number of items that simply do not do well on ice because the process impacts their appearance, texture, or taste.
-Keep the following list in mind to avoid ending up disappointed — and with a lot of waste.
+Keep the following list in mind to avoid ending up disappointed or with a lot of waste.

 Glass jar of mayonnaise with a spoon.